learn-co-curriculum/dsc-dash-intro/README.md

 ## Bringing It All Together

-Let's take our Markdown + DataTable example from earlier and make it interactive!
+Take your Markdown + DataTable example from earlier and make it interactive!

-Specifically we'll add a Modal component (essentially like a pop-up, although it is part of the same HTML page) that displays additional information about a record in our DataTable when the user clicks on the table.
+Specifically you'll add a Modal component (essentially like a pop-up, although it is part of the same HTML page) that displays additional information about a record in your DataTable when the user clicks on the table.

-Inside that Modal component, we'll display a photo of the iris type as well as a list of all attributes of the selected record.
+Inside that Modal component, you'll display a photo of the iris type as well as a list of all attributes of the selected record.

 There are a lot of nested components in use here; feel free to look up more information in the [Dash HTML Components documentation](https://dash.plotly.com/dash-html-components) and the [Dash Bootstrap Components documentation](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/) but don't worry too much about the details.
 The main goal is to showcase the complex layout functionality you can achieve with only about 70 lines of Python code (not counting comments)!